Skip to content

 Live better with irritable bowel syndrome: tips for managing your diet

 There are many things you can do to help keep your IBS under control if you have been diagnosed.
-There is no single diet or medicine that works for everyone with IBS1; it is important to find out what works for you.
+There is no single diet or medication that works for everyone with IBS1; it is important to find out what works for you.

 Simple tips for managing specific IBS symptoms